emijoha/README-Generator/README.md

   ## Description

-  This file was generated using a CLI application that uses imput from prompts to automatically generate your starting README.
+  This file was generated using a CLI application that uses prompt inputs to automatically generate your starting README.

   ## Table of Contents